Braided module categories via quantum symmetric pairs: The center of revisited

 Hence, by Proposition \ref{prop:dim-estimate} the elements in the set \eqref{eq:basis} span the center $Z(\Bcs)$.
 These elements are also linearly independent because they lie in distinct components of the locally finite part with respect to the direct sum decomposition \eqref{eq:Fl-PW}.
-Lemma \ref{lem:tr-basis} now implies that the map \eqref{eq:iso-Z} is a linear isomorphism.
+This proves the second part of the theorem.

 It remains to show that the map \eqref{eq:iso-Z} is a homomorphism of algebras.
-Let $a,b\in \cA^{\inv}_{\tau\tau_0}$.
+Let $a,b\in \cA^{\inv}_{\sigma}$.
 Using Property (3) in Theorem \ref{thm:scrK} and the first equation in \eqref{eq:rib-conditions} one calculates

-Using relation \eqref{eq:twqtr-inv} for the element $b\in \cA^{\inv}_{\tau\tau_0}$ one obtains
+Using relation \eqref{eq:q-trace-prop} for the element $b\in \cA^{\inv}_{\sigma}$ one obtains